Silence and the Voice in Anorexia Nervosa

 For about a month, she could not go out of the house because she could not bear to be looked at.
 I made daily conference calls with her, which she always answered, until she was able to return to the group and draw her work to a close.
 The persecutory effect of the object “look” diminished and disappeared within a month.
 A student of law, she graduated with a study on children’s law with the goal of working as a lawyer for abandoned children.
 Her mother’s death was, she explained, an unbearable abandonment for her, which had been inescapably forced upon her, with no way out.
 In the group, this led her to talk about her infinite rage toward her dead mother, who had abandoned her to her fate.

-Alessia’s case clearly shows the anti-metaphorical function of anorexia as a subjective position that is not structured in such a way as
+Alessia’s case clearly shows the anti-metaphorical function of anorexia as a subjective position that is not structured in such a way as to bring about a separation from the lost object.
+Rather, it becomes a way of keeping and eternalising it in the body, working in the opposite direction to the process of mourning.

 The early death of her mother and her father’s desperate plea for her to take her place had affected the subject as non-symbolisable events.
 The subject’s response is to structure anorexia as a return to the real of a loss that she cannot symbolise, similar to nostalgic melancholy for the Thing which is realised through the rejection of symbolic castration.